 Their goal is heady and meaty: to teach how the social mind and your character work, to shed light on why you do what you do, and most importantly, help you get better control over yourself.

 Learn how cognitive flexibility plays a role in whether at any given moment, you choose to be a saint or a sinner.
-Learn that your character easily fluctuates, refuses to stay static and gets out of it balance or out of character.
-The authors say saint or sinner describes us at different times and that future oriented ant and instant gratification grasshopper are more realistic, psychologically global character metaphors.
+Learn that your character easily fluctuates, refuses to stay static, and gets out of its balance or out of character.
+The authors say saint or sinner describes us at different times and that future-oriented ant and instant gratification grasshopper are more realistic, psychologically global character metaphors.

-You probably know all the vices: lust, gluttony, greed, sloth, wrath, envy and pride.
-The virtues of chastity, patience, kindness, diligence, temperance, charity and humility most us strive for all our lives, or not, depending.
+You probably know all the vices: lust, gluttony, greed, sloth, wrath, envy, and pride.
+The virtues of chastity, patience, kindness, diligence, temperance, charity, and humility most of us strive for all our lives, or not, depending.

-Believe me the studies are fascinating and, except for the marshmallow dilemma, I found unique.
+Believe me, the studies are fascinating and, except for the marshmallow dilemma, I found them unique.
 Curious about what makes Miss Right or Mr. Right go wrong?
-They expound on the falls of Eliott Sptizer and Tiger Woods.
+They expound on the falls of Eliott Spitzer and Tiger Woods.
 Again and again, you get to see how emotional instinct and impulses can derail moral reasoning.
-Bottom line, we humans contradict ourselves by our behaviors.
-And, as a bonus, you discover, if like me, you didn’t know, the source of the romantic expression, “other half.”

 - Be aware of factors, such as anger, that can influence your emotions.